bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 **Speaker 1:** 00:09:55

 Some is, yeah.
-They're paying miners to add data to the blockchain.
-If they were paying to move data around on some other network, that would be a better use of it.
-Say someone made an art house and sold art, with the art moved through normal means like email or physical delivery, but the payment happened on Bitcoin — that'd be a great use case, paying for art while moving the data off-chain.
-But when they do it on-chain, the network is used for something it's not designed for, it's not good at transferring that kind of data, it costs a lot of money, and it imposes a cost on everyone running the network, who just see a bunch of non-Bitcoin stuff on there.
+They're paying miners in order to add data to the blockchain.
+And I think if they were paying to move data around on some other network, that would be a better use of it.
+Like let's say that someone made some kind of art house and then they sold art and the art was moved through normal means like email or physical delivery, but just the payment happened on Bitcoin.
+I think that'd be a great use case of Bitcoin to just pay for art and say, let's move this off chain.
+But when they do it on chain, it makes it so that the network is being used for something it's not designed for, it's not good at transferring that kind of data, costs a lot of money, and it imposes a cost on all the people who are trying to run the network, and they just see a bunch of stuff that's not Bitcoin on there.

 **Speaker 0:** 00:10:48

-Where are they going to see it, though?
-Are they looking through the raw block data?
+Where are they going to see it though?
+Are they looking through the black data?

 **Speaker 1:** 00:10:51

-Yeah, I think even the fact that when you download it, you see it's 500 gigabytes or more —
+Yeah, I think even the fact that when you download it, you see it's 500 gigabytes or more.

 **Speaker 0:** 00:10:58

-But Bitcoin could easily be full of —
+But Bitcoin could be easily full of, I'm sorry.

 **Speaker 1:** 00:11:02

-No problem, I was just going to say it could easily lead someone to wonder what that data is, and if they take any cursory look, they'll see a lot of it is junk.
+No problem, I was just going to say it could easily lead someone to wonder what is that data and if they do any cursory look at it, they'll see that a lot of it is junk.

 **Speaker 0:** 00:11:15

-Do you think they'd feel differently if they looked and saw it was all people moving Bitcoin around?
+Do you think they would feel differently if they looked at it and saw it was all people moving Bitcoin around?

 **Speaker 1:** 00:11:19

 Yeah, I think so.
-I think that would lead someone to say, "wow, these people really care about this project."
+I think that would be a good reason to say, wow, these people really care about this project.

+**Speaker 0:** 00:11:25

+I see.

 ## HODLing vs. Spending Bitcoin

 **Speaker 0:** 00:11:26

-But if we're all supposed to be HODLing Bitcoin, are we supposed to be sending it to each other?
+But if we're all supposed to be hodling Bitcoin, we're supposed to be sending Bitcoin to each other.

 **Speaker 1:** 00:11:31

-I'm a fan of sending Bitcoin to each other, not just hoarding it.
+I'm a fan of sending Bitcoin to each other and not just hodling it.

 **Speaker 0:** 00:11:34

-I don't know, it's like — we have this wonderful thing, a blockchain that permits anyone holding Bitcoin to transact at any point in ten-minute increments.
-If people who hold Bitcoin aren't sending enough transactions frequently enough, why not let spammers use the block space and send Bitcoin to miners, if no one else is willing to outbid them for it?
+Yeah, I don't know, it's like one of those, it's like, well, okay, we have this wonderful thing which is a blockchain which permits anyone who holds Bitcoin to transact at any point in time in ten minute increments, right?
+And if people who hold Bitcoin aren't sending enough transactions frequently enough, why not let the spammers use up the block space and send Bitcoin to miners if other people aren't willing to outbid them for the space?

 **Speaker 1:** 00:12:00

-It reminds me of a scene from the film *O Brother, Where Art Thou?* where they run into the guy who sold his soul to the devil so he could learn to play guitar really well.
+It reminds me of a scene from the film O Brother Where Art Thou?
+Where they run into the guy who sold his soul to the devil so that he could learn to play the guitar really good.

 **Speaker 0:** 00:12:07